24001618/Fatma-Mohammad-24001618/README.md

 `bash eval.sh`

 ## Performance
-The performance in the unsupervised setting is a little unstable.
+Note from the repo of the research paper, that proves the possible instability of results: "The performance in the unsupervised setting is a little unstable.
 Different machines may lead to different results.
 In our experiments we use 24G RTX and 80G A100.
-Both machines lead to an average performance above 76.15.
+Both machines lead to an average performance above 76.15."

 | Device | STS12 | STS13 | STS14 | STS15 | STS16 | STSBenchmark | SICKRelatedness |  Avg. |
 | :------: | :------: | :------: | :------: | :------: | :------: | :------:  | :------: | :------: |